 When we mention women who continue to show appreciation for the beauty of natural hair, Lilian Okibe is one of the foremost names.
 Having embraced every kink of her mane, along with its signature intense shrinkage rate, she’s an inspiration to many naturals to appreciate the coils, kinks, and curls of their own crowns.
-Through this exclusive interview with her, we want you to meet Lilian Okibe, one of our Natural Hair Queens.
+Through this exclusive interview with her, we want you to meet our Natural Hair Queen: Lilian Okibe.

 - First off, you have an absolutely beautiful crown of natural hair.
 Have you always been natural?